Ouest-France/ouest-france.github.io/content/posts/2018-07-31-migrating-to-java-10.md

 Our main application is running spring-boot 1.5.x, and despite this [disclaimer](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-with-Java-9-and-above#requirements), we gave a try and succeded! (we are not ready to migrate to spring-boot 2.x because we have a lot of tooling to migrate and this needs to be planned)

 Even if Java 9 and 10 did not introduced major features we need, the migration is a good opportunity to prepare the future and to stick to latest versions.
 Our application is massively using `Threads` and generates dozen of objects in memory.
-As the CMS response time is one of our key metrics, we are always to try new versions that enhance those aspects (G1 to rule them all!).
+As the CMS response time is one of our key metrics, we are always happy to try new versions that enhance those aspects (G1 to rule them all!).

 The migration was quiet easy.
 We basically added the missing dependencies requiered for Java > 8 and voilà !